 Caring for an older disabled relative can have practical, financial and emotional challenges.
 But you're not alone.

-There's lots of information, advice and support for carers in Carers Direct.
+There's lots of information and advice for carers in Carers Direct: practical guide to caring.

 Alex Fox, assistant director of The Princess Royal Trust for Carers, answers questions on where to find practical and emotional support.

 I've just started to care for an older relative.
 What's the first step to getting help?

 Contact your local council to apply for a carer's assessment.
 You can find out more about how to do this in the Carers Direct page on getting assessed.

 As a carer, you're entitled to an assessment of your needs.
 This is called a carer's assessment, and it identifies the help that you need to care for your relative properly.
 This is separate from the community care assessment (section 47 assessment), which evaluates your relative's needs.

 The Princess Royal Trust for Carers has a national network of more than 100 carers' centres that can help.
 These centres offer a range of services, from information and advice, to emotional support, to education and training.
 You can find your local centre on its website.